iszlai/iszlai.github.io/pre-publish/kv.md

  And the came the [Dynamo Paper] (http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and bunch of implementation each competing for the title of the best key-value data store for some use case.

-## Ok, but ...
-"When to use a Key-Value store and what's it good for?"
+## Ok, but When to use a Key-Value store and is it good for...?

-  **Can handle size and can scale well.**
+  **It Can handle size and can scale well.**

    Due to the implementation and use of distributed hash tables it usually really easy to add more nodes if you want to scale out.
    You can also set how much of data you want replicated on what percent of the nodes.
 And for this type of NoSQL data store you can almost